-A Key to Measurable Healthcare Quality Improvement: Use AIM Statements
+A Key to Measuring Healthcare Quality Improvement: Use AIM Statements

 Don Berwick, physician, former CEO for the Institute of Health Care Improvement (IHI), and healthcare quality leader, is my hero.
 His now-famous quote about making quality improvement measureable says, “Some is not a number; soon is not a time.”
 As I work with clients looking to improve a clinical or organizational process, I wonder how I can help them operationalize the wisdom of Dr. Berwick’s quote.
 The answer comes in focusing on something called an AIM statement.